-Generic company competitors have received FDA approval of generic versions of HETLIOZ® in the U.S. We are pursuing an appeal of the December 2022 Delaware District Court decision that declared as invalid claims of a group of patents that protect our exclusivity in the U.S.
+Generic company competitors have received FDA approval of generic versions of HETLIOZ® in the U.S. We are pursuing U.S. Supreme Court review of the May 2023 decision of the Federal Circuit affirming the December 2022 Delaware District Court decision that declared as invalid claims of a group of patents that protect our exclusivity in the U.S.